Lake Sharpe Walleye, Sauger, and Hybrids

 Regulations for Lake Sharpe Walleye

-The daily limit may include only one walleye 20 inches or longer, year-round, and a 15-inch minimum length limit is in effect during all months except July and August.
+The daily limit may include only one walleye 20 inches or longer and a 15-inch minimum length limit is in effect during all months except July and August.

-Walleye Fishing Trends for 2014
+Walleye Fishing Trends for 2015

 Fishing activity peaks at different times in different areas on Lake Sharpe.Â Fishing usually is best in the spring and fall in the upper region, near Pierre, and then progresses downstream to the lower third of the lake.Â

-A walleye population, as with any fish population, has many ups and downs due to many factors, such as weather, water conditions, food resources, and angler harvest.Â In 2014, the walleye abundance index was 13 fish per net, which is below the long term average.
+A walleye population, as with any fish population, has many ups and downs due to many factors, such as weather, water conditions, food resources, and angler harvest.Â In 2014, the walleye abundance index was 9 fish per net, which is well below the long term average.

-How easy fish are to catch is influenced by many factors including the number of adult walleye in the population, ages of fish (younger fish are typically easier to catch), food availability, water conditions, etc.Â
+How easy fish are to catch is influenced by many factors including the number of adult walleye in the population, age of fish (younger fish are typically easier to catch), food availability, water conditions, etc.Â

 Gizzard Shad: Lake Sharpe's Primary Forage

 In the spring, these adults spawn and produce thousands of young that feed Lake Sharpe fish for the rest of the year.
 If spawning conditions are not ideal for gizzard shad, there will be less food for walleye and other predator species.Â When conditions are right, adult gizzard shad will produce a high number of young, providing ample food for all predatory fish in Lake Sharpe.